zoltantoth0409/liferay-portal/modules/test/poshi-runner/poshi-runner/src/main/java/com/liferay/poshi/runner/elements/README.markdown

 ---
 #### `property` assignments
-`property` assignments are variables that are set in order to be used externally, that is, outside of the the actual test context.
-These are typically used to help filter tests that get run, as well as denote additional logic that must be run outside of the test context before or after a test.
+`property` assignments are variables that are intended to be used externally, that is, outside of the the actual test context.
+Properties are typically used to help filter tests that get run, as well as denote additional logic that must be run outside of the test context before or after a test.

 The property variable names are typically separated by `.`'s for multi word names.
 Each property must first be listed in a `poshi-runner-ext.properties` file by the [`test.case.available.property.names`](https://github.com/liferay/com-liferay-poshi-runner/blob/6339925/poshi-runner/src/main/resources/poshi-runner.properties#L94) property in order to be used in Poshi.

-Note that there is no notation to reference a `property` within Poshi files, as the references to them are typically for external use.
+Note that because `property`'s are for external use, there is no direct syntax to reference a `property` value.
 If referencing the value of a property is necessary, setting a property to the value of a `var` may be an adequate solution.
 Additionally, `PropsUtil.get(...)` is a method that can be used to return the value of a set property, whether from project property files or ones set in the testcase.

 *Examples:*
 ```javascript